splunk-soar-connectors/azuredevops/release_notes/unreleased.md

 **Unreleased**
+* Converted app to the Splunk supported [PAPP-28878]
+* Added the support of interactive auth
-* Following parameters has been added in asset configuration.
+* Following parameters have been added in asset configuration for Interactive auth
-  * Client id
+  * Client ID
-  * Client secret
+  * Client Secret
-* Added following new actions
+* Added support for following new actions
-  * Add user - Add a user to a project
+  * Add user
-  * Search user - Search a user
+  * Search user
-  * delete user - Delete a user
+  * delete user
-* Added the support of interactive auth.